f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst

 23. After login, verify the Nodes, CPU, Memory and Filesystem.

-    *Note :- To access the cluster from CLI, navigate to “Copy login command” under "kube:admin”*
+    *Note: To access the cluster from CLI, navigate to “Copy login command” under "kube:admin”*

 .. image:: ./assets/assets-ocp-infra/23.png